7 Hardest Math Problems In The World (Unsolved)

 7. The Large Cardinal Project

-German mathematician Georg Cantor had figured out that infinity can come in different sizes, and some infinite sets have more elements than others:
+German mathematician Georg Cantor figured out that infinity can come in different sizes, and some infinite sets have more elements than others:

 Mathematicians keep discovering larger and larger numbers or sizes, known as Large Cardinals.
 So the process goes that a definition for a cardinal is arrived at until someone proves that another cardinal is bigger than all other known cardinals.
 Then, depending on their proof, that becomes the new largest cardinal.